Tuition and Financial Aid

 University Scholarships and Grants

-Merit Scholarships
+Academic Scholarships

-Each year, the University offers a limited number of merit scholarships to entering first-year students.
+Each year, the University offers a limited number of academic scholarships to entering first-year students.
 These highly competitive programs recognize academic achievement, leadership, commitment to service, and potential for success at the University.
 Some of these awards consider a combination of financial need and academic merit.

 The Morehead-Cain and the Robertson Scholars programs are administered by private foundations and do require separate applications.
 Visit their websites for details.